adaltas/node-shell/README.md

 * `commands` (object)
   Group the parameters into a specific command.
+* `load` (function|string)
+  Function or a module referencing the function to load modules, the default implementation ensure modules starting with './' are relative to `process.cwd()` and use `require.main.require`.
 * `main` (object)
   Anything left which is not a parameter at the end of the arguments.
 * `options` (object)